AdobeDocs/commerce-merchant-services.en/help/landing/catalog-sync.md

 ## Resync {#resync}

-If you must initiate a resync of your catalog before the hourly-scheduled sync occurs, you can force a resync.
+If you must initiate a resync of your catalog before the hourly scheduled sync occurs, you can force a resync.

 >[!NOTE]
 >